|

 I cannot help caring"

-"Is it because Haldir saw you," asked Eowyn, undeterred,
+"Is it because Haldir saw you," said Eowyn, undeterred,

 "last night, in the cave, broken and frightened?
 Are you